Haider-29/DB-Assignment-2/README.md

 ```
 ![Q14 Image](Q14.png)
 ## Q15
+In order to do this, I had to introduce another column in airplane which was "Under Maintenance" which tracked whetehr the maintenance was complete or not.
+If it was, then its no else yes.
+So we join all the relevant tables in order to retreieve pilot info and then check Under maintenance is yes to find out which pilots can fly planes which are currently under maintanence.
 ```
 select distinct pilot.PilotID, person.FName, airplane.of_type
 from PLANE_SERVICE inner join airplane on plane_service.reg# = airplane.RegNum